melinda-z/CI-MS2-MovieQuiz/README.md

   - As a First Time Visitor, I want to be able to easily navigate throughout the site to give the game a try.

-  - As a First Time Visitor, I want to know about the developer infomation and their social media links.
+  - As a First Time Visitor, I want to know about the developer information and their social media links.

 - **Returning Visitor Goals**

   - As a Returning Visitor, I want to find the leader board and beat my last score.

-  - As a Returning Visitor, I want to see if there are higher scores saved in the system so I can try to beat it.
+  - As a Returning Visitor, I want to see if there is a higher score saved in the system so I can try to beat it.

 ### **Design**